Suplav-Pandey/bloggingApp/README.md

 ---

+## Key Features

+- **Comprehensive RESTful API**: Full CRUD (Create, Read, Update, Delete) operations for Users, Blogs, and Comments.
+- **Secure Authentication**: Robust user authentication and session management using JSON Web Tokens (JWT) stored in secure, HTTP-only cookies.
+- **Media Management**: Seamlessly handles image uploads for profile pictures and blog cover images, leveraging the Cloudinary cloud service.
+- **Data Integrity**: Ensures database consistency with cascading deletes.
+For instance, deleting a user also removes all their associated blogs, comments, and uploaded images.
+- **Robust Validation**: Implements comprehensive and secure server-side validation for all incoming data using `express-validator`.
+- **Role-Based Authorization**: Protects routes and actions, ensuring that users can only modify their own content.

+---

 ## Features
 - User Authentication: Register, login, logout, and profile management
 - Blog Management: Create, read, update, and delete blog posts